makelinux/errors_resolver/README.md

 ./errors_resolver_demo

+PS: remove files from previous test if need rm errors_resolver_sample prototype.tags sub/libsub.so system.tags

 ## Run above demo with cross compiler:

 CC=arm-linux-gnueabi-gcc ./errors_resolver_demo

+This demo was tested on Ubuntu, where gcc-arm-linux-gnueabi is installed.

 ## Demo for resolving not found commands in subroutine with helper /usr/lib/command-not-found